First Presbyterian Church of Augusta and Vernon Center celebrates once again at former home.

 Yet, more than 15 years later, after extensive renovations at This Old Church, the congregation was invited back for a Special Sunday Service on August 1st!

 The Augusta congregation was welcomed back by a crowd of just over 100 people.
 Many had family members, ancestors or friends who once attended church here.
 Others came to support the restoration efforts, or out of curiosity.

 Pastor Jay Williams III led the services, presiding over an enthusiastic audience.
 I got to say a few words about the restoration and importance of our history, which was a real privilege.

 The music was unique.
 Full Circle Barbershop Quartet sang an Irish Blessing and provided recessional tunes.
 Kim Nethaway, whose father Eugene Butler was the longtime lay pastor of the church and wrote several books about the town, played the hymns on the historic Andrews Pipe Organ, and the Augusta Choir rounded out the lineup.

-View the Facebook Post and album.
+View the Facebook Album.

 Special thanks to :

 Utica Coffee Roasters

 Kim and John Nethaway